bluekyu/render_pipeline_cpp/docs/build_rpcpp.md

 - [spdlog](https://github.com/gabime/spdlog)
 - Eigen3 (conditional): Panda3D does not have Eigen3 although Panda3D uses it
 - Assimp (optional): Required to build rpassimp plugin
+- ImGUI (optional): Required to build imgui or rpstat plugin